jpothanc/omnijp/README.md

 ## Usage
 ### DbDiskCache

-Here's an example of how to use the `DbDiskCache` class to cache database results:
+Here's an example of how to cache database results:

 ```python
 from src.dbdisk.db_disk_cache_builder import DbDiskCacheBuilder